multycloud/multy-docs/docs/getting-started.md

 #### Generate AWS credentials

-You can get an an `access_key` and an `access_secret` through the AWS console following the [docs](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).
+You can get an `access_key` and an `access_secret` through the AWS console following the [docs](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).

 You can pass the credentials to Terraform in one of the following ways:

-- Run `aws configure` and Multy get the credentials automatically
+- Run `aws configure`, which stores the credentials in a file that Multy then reads from
 - Export the access key and secret through their respective environment variables, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
 - Add the `access_key` and `access_secret` to the Terraform AWS provider block through Terraform variables